aginella/learning-library/oci-library/oci-hol/oci-artificial-intelligence/ai-speech/ai-speech-datascience/ai-speech-datascience.md

 Now go through each of the cells and run them one by one.
 You can click Shift+Enter on each cell to run the code in the cell.

-These notebooks demonstrates how you can be more productive by using the various Language services.
+These notebooks demonstrates how you can be more productive by using the various Speech services.

 Congratulations on completing this lab!